 Independent Study: Independent study courses may be occasionally arranged with an instructor when no regular graduate course on the desired topic is available during the student's expected tenure.
 Each of the two course numbers (ENGL 5210 and 6210) may be used for up to six credit hours per semester, and no more than nine hours total per course number.
 All students requesting an Independent Study course must hold a meeting with their advisory committee and receive approval by all Departmental members of the committee.
 Special forms must be used by those who wish to enroll in such courses.
-Available from the English Graduate Office, these forms should be submitted no later than the end of the first week of graduate enrollment prior to the semester in which the Independent Study course is taken.
-A PhD student who has completed the 28th graduate credit hour in a degree program but who does not have an approved plan of study on file in the Graduate College may not arrange an Independent Study course.
+Available on the forms page of the English Graduate website, this form should be submitted no later than the end of the first week of graduate enrollment prior to the semester in which the Independent Study course is taken.
+A PhD student who has completed the 29th graduate credit hour in a degree program but who does not have an approved plan of study on file in the Graduate College may not arrange an Independent Study course.